PhilippeW83440/CarND-MPC-Project/README.md

 * minimize the use of actuators
 * ensure a smooth drive

-In the below cost function we are setting a very big weight to cte and epsi error minimization.
+In the below cost function we are setting a very big weight for cte and epsi error minimization.
-As a consequence, while driving, we can see that the driving is safe: the vehicule slows down during the curves and then accelerates mainly when the road is straight.
-So we can reach high speed at some point but drive safely in the curves.
+As a consequence, while driving, we can see that the driving is safe: the vehicle slows down during the curves and then accelerates mainly when the road is straight.
+So we can reach a high speed at some point but drive safely in the curves.

 ```cpp
     double ref_v = 120;